Pranav-Agarwal/disease-spread-simulation/README.md

 # disease-spread-simulation
 This repository contains the source code to simulate the person to person spread of a disease.
-Created as the final project for INFO6205.
+Features many customization options in the properties file, real time control of anti pandemic measures as the simulation runs such as lockdowns and contact tracing, real time graphs of infection and deaths, and a complete csv dump of all the simulation state data after it is completed.